Gwindow/WhatAPI/Twinklebear Work Notes.md

 we still clean up if needed even when hitting an exception.

 ### Questions:
+What should be done about html characters?
+Namely things such as <b>, <br /> and so on.

 Within inbox.inbox.Inbox.hasNextPage and inbox.inbox.Inbox.hasPreviousPage there is nothing that can throw an exception, so why is it in try/catch?
 I've removed the try catch, let's see what happens.
 I should ask Gwindow to confirm this removal is ok.